 Drugs that have been used in date rapes include flunitrazepam (Rohypnol) and gamma-hydroxybutyrate (GHB).

-This drug does not stay in a person's system very long and is not easily detected with drug screening tests (toxicology tests).
+This drug does not stay in a person's system very long.
+It may not be found with drug screening tests.

 Rohypnol (say "roh-HIP-nawl") is a central nervous system depressant.
 It's often called roofies.
 It is similar to prescription medicines like diazepam (Valium), but it's much stronger.
 One small tablet can produce effects for 8 to 12 hours.